jamesworcester/STEVE-Capstone-Project-/README.md

     Do you want to use an existing environment?
 Yes

-    Choose the environment you would like to use: dev
+    Choose the environment you would like to use: staging

     Choose your default editor: Visual Studio Code